-To give you a sense for the impact of periods on those who menstruate, let’s take a quick look at the numbers:
+To give you a sense of the impact of periods on those who menstruate, let’s take a quick look at the numbers:

 - On average people who menstruate spend about 10 years of their life doing so